orbitalquark/textadept/doc/manual.md

 * **`%x`:** represents all hexadecimal digits.
 * **`%`_`x`_:** (where _x_ is any non-alphanumeric character) represents the character _x_.
 This is the standard way to escape the magic characters.
-Any punctuation character (even the non magic) can be preceded by a '`%`' when used to represent itself in a pattern.
+Any non-alphanumeric character (including all punctuations, even the non magical) can be preceded by a '`%`' when used to represent itself in a pattern.
 * **`[set]`:** represents the class which is the union of all characters in set.
   A range of characters can be specified by separating the end characters of the range with a '`-`'.
 All classes `%`_x_ described above can also be used as